 Saskia - In the decade that I've known about this name I've never tired of it.
 It makes me happy to say each time, and unlike many other names, I am immune to critical response of it.
 Bonus points for the nicknames Sassy and Kiki (Kiki being a Ghibli name).
 Honestly I have absolutely no idea why I didn't pick it.
 No. Clue.

-We also considered Audra (briefly), Aurelia, Olympia, Aristella, Andromeda, Lara, Lenora, Alita/Lita, Valoria, Verena, Calista, Thana, Thora, Phaedra, Zelda (briefly), Romina, Rona/Rhona/Ronia, Galatia/Galatea, Plumeria, Runa, Ingela, Serenella, Zelenia/Selenia, Jasmina, Silveria, Sylvestine, Sabeline, Glausia, Marciana, Toscana, Eirawen, Seraphine, Rosana, Rosanella, Rosaline, Silenia, Sibylla, Gwendolen, Guinevere, Tanith, Ksenia, Pearla/Perlita, Fenella/Fenna, Nicola (briefly), Sabrina, and Cyparissia.
+We also considered Audra (briefly), Aurelia, Olympia, Aristella, Andromeda, Lara, Lenora (briefly), Alita/Lita, Valoria, Verena, Calista, Thana, Thora, Phaedra, Zelda (briefly), Romina, Rona/Rhona/Ronia, Galatia/Galatea, Plumeria, Runa, Ingela, Serenella, Selenia, Jasmina, Silveria, Sylvestine, Sabeline, Glausia (briefly), Marciana, Toscana, Eirawen, Seraphine, Rosana, Rosanella, Rosaline, Silenia, Sibylla, Gwendolen, Guinevere, Tanith, Ksenia, Pearla/Perlita or Perdita, Fenella, Nicola (briefly), and Cypriana.

 And had she been a boy, our list was Mariano, Salem, Rainer, Atreyu, Carlo, Carsten, Salvatore, Auburn, Massimo, Alaric, Casper/Caspar, Thayer, Aether, Sander, and Evander.